frmdstryr/enamlx/README.md

 __Table widget__

-Ggood for small # of items.
+Good for small # of items.

 1. Text/Icons/Checkboxes
 2. Delegate widgets (any widget can be child of a cell)